ChifiSource/ChiDB.jl/README.md

 ```
 Our `admin` login will also be printed here; by querying with this new `admin` login we may create new users.
 #### schema
-Once we have a data-base server and its directory, we are going to need to create schema.
-There are two ways to create your schema:
+`ChiDB` schema is created using two different techniques:
 - *querying*
-- or by simply creating a filesystem.
+- or by creating a filesystem of `.ff` and `.ref` files.

 `ChiDB`'s internal data is primarily stored in the `.ff` (*feature file*) format.
 There are no sub-tables, only reference columns.
 Both references and `.ff` feature files are represented by files, and the tables they reside in are represented by directories.
 In order to create schema, we would simply add new folders with new `.ff` files for each column to our new data-base directory.
 Consider the following sample directory structure:
 - project directory